-Welcome Hello and a very warm welcome to Dublin Business School.
-My name is Richard O'Callaghan, and I am the Course Director for your finance programme.
+Hello and a very warm welcome to Dublin Business School.
+My name is Rita Day, and I am the Course Director for your marketing programme.

-You have made the right choice on deciding to study at Dublin Business School.
+You have made the right choice in deciding to study at Dublin Business School.
 We are Ireland's largest independent third-level intuition, offering a range of undergraduate, postgraduate, and professional programmes in Business, Arts and Law.
-Your choice to study financial services will enhance your personal, academic, and professional development.
+Your choice to study marketing will enhance your personal, academic, and professional development.